monero-project/monero-site/README.md

 ### 5.1 Quick Start

-* Make file in /resources/user-guides with an .md ending and no spaces in filename.
+* Create file in /resources/user-guides with an .md ending and no spaces in filename.
-* Front Matter as in 5.3
+* File content as in 5.3
+* Create file in /_i18n/en/resources/user-guides with the exact same filename as above ending in .md
 * Write User Guide
+* Copy User Guide file to ALL LANGUAGES in /_i18n/[ALL LANGUAGES]/resources/user-guides
+* Paste `{% include untranslated.html %}` into the top of each language version of your User Guide, except the original language
-* Add guide using markdown in the correct category in /resources/user-guides/index.md being careful not to mess with any indentation
+* Add guide using markdown in the correct category in ALL LANGUAGES to /_i18n/[ALL LANGUAGES]/resources/user-guides/index.md being careful not to mess with any indentation
 * Test/Build
 * Submit PR

 ### 5.2 Make a file
 Navigate to the /resources/user-guides folder and make a new file.
 Be sure the file name has no spaces and the ending is .md

-### 5.3 Front Matter
+### 5.3 Content of file
 ```
 ---
-layout: static_page
+layout: user-guide
 title: TITLE OF YOUR USER GUIDE
+permalink: /resources/user-guides/NAME-OF-FILE-GOES-HERE.html
 ---

+{% tf resources/user-guides/NAME-OF-FILE-GOES-HERE.md %}
 ```

+Copy this exactly and merely change the files names where indicated.

+### 5.4 Create file in localization folders
+Navigate to the /i18n/ folder and choose the correct folder for your language.
+Navigate further into the `resources/user-guides` folders and make a .md file with the EXACT SAME filename as the you made before.

-### 5.4 Write
+### 5.5 Write
 Write your user guide.
 Be succinct but thorough.
 Remember, people will be using your guides when they need help.
 Make sure all the information is there.
 Feel free to use images or screenshots if necessary to help get your point across.

+The title should be at the top of the User Guide using a single `#` for an H1 tag.
+Titles will not be automatically put on these pages as with other pages.
+There should be NO front matter on this file.

+### 5.5 Copy User Guide file into all languages
+Copy your file and navigate to each language file in the /i18n folder.
+In each language folder (INCLUDING template) go to the resources/user-guides folder and paste your user guide (don't worry, you don't have to translate it) there.
+This is very important, and the site will not build if the file with the same name is not in each language folder.

+As you paste into each folder, open up the file and paste the following snippet at the top of the file (before your title):
+`{% include untranslated.html %}`.
+This does not need to be done in the original language that the User Guide was written in.

-### 5.5 Add Guide to the 'User Guide' landing page
+### 5.6 Add Guide to the 'User Guide' landing page of EACH LANGUAGE
-In the /resources/user-guides folder, find the file labeled index.md and open it.
+In the /_i18n/[ORIGINAL LANGUAGE OF USER GUIDE]/resources/user-guides folder, find the file labeled index.md and open it.

 DO NOT CHANGE ANYTHING IN THIS DOCUMENT BESIDES WHAT YOU ARE INSTRUCTED TO.

 This file will look quite different because it's HTML.
 Don't panic.
 Simply Ctrl + F (i.e. the find feature) and search for the category that you want to put your User Guide in.
 You will see there are some sections that are not indented like the others.
 They are flush with the left side of the screen. **Do not change the indentation.** You can put markdown in these areas.

-Once you've identified the non-indented area under the category you would like your User Guide to be under, you can use markdown to insert your link underneath the others. `[TITLE OF USER GUIDE](LINK-TO-USER-GUIDE.html)`.
-Please note that the file name in between the parentheses must be EXACTLY the same name as the file name you made in step 5.2, but with a `.html` at the end instead of `.md`.
+Once you've identified the non-indented area under the category you would like your User Guide to be under, you can use markdown to insert your link underneath the others. `[TITLE OF USER GUIDE]({{site.baseurl}}/LINK-TO-USER-GUIDE.html)`.
+Please note that the file name in between the parentheses must be EXACTLY the same name as the permalink you made in step 5.3, but with a `.html` at the end instead of `.md` and the snippet `{{site.baseurl}}/` before the link.

 In the event that you think your User Guide should be in a new Category that doesn't exist yet, contact rehrar to make one for you.

+Repeat the above process for each language version of this index page INCLUDING THE template.

-### 5.6 Build/Test
+### 5.7 Build/Test
 Build your website using `jekyll serve` if it's not rebuilding automatically and test that your link appears in the correct category and that it leads to your User Guide when clicked.
 Test your User Guide in the browser and contact rehrar if there are any bugs.

-### 5.7 Submit Pull Request
+### 5.8 Submit Pull Request
 You're all done.
 Submit a PR and wait for it to be reviewed and merged.
 Be sure to make any changes if requested.

 ## 6.0 How to make a Moneropedia Entry